 Yes solar panels are a great commercial investment opportunity.
 Utilising solar power can decrease business operational costs and positively affect cash flow.

-Sovereign Solar’s partnerships with financiers makes solar PV systems accessible to customers residing in commercial rental properties.
+Sovereign Solar’s partnerships with financiers makes solar PV systems accessible to business customers leasing their premises.
 Permission from your landlord is required.

 A solar system lease to own agreement can be arranged with the property owner, at the conclusion of your commercial tenancy; or you can potentially extract the system.
 However, this is not usually a viable option for residential tenancies.